deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 The midsuit's torso was all one object which needed lifting up and lowering over his head and raised arms.
-Once that was in place he could then – awkwardly bent forward – lift his feet up and insert them into the legs and boots, wriggle them down, grit his teeth as he forced them past an uncomfortable stricture, and finally push them fully in until he was entirely contained and had his ass hanging out of an otherwise
+Once that was in place he could then---awkwardly bent forward---lift his feet up and insert them into the legs and boots, wriggle them down, grit his teeth as he forced them past an uncomfortable stricture, and finally push them fully in until he was entirely contained and had his ass hanging out of an otherwise